We hope you find this website both useful and informative.

 Despite these challenges we are deploying more staff to answer the telephone and you may also have spotted we have introduced a new E-Consult service to enable you to contact the surgery in and out of hours for advice and queries.

 We ask you not to attend the surgery to book an appointment and that you telephone instead.
 Please be patient as we are dealing with much higher call numbers.
 You are likely to be offered a telephone consultation with a clinician who will decide if you need a face to face appointment.
 If you are asked to come down to the surgery we ask that you arrive at the designated appointment time and we will do our best to call you in with minimal delay.
-We have closed the inner doors to the surgery but a member of the reception team is on hand to check you in.
-It is likely that you will be asked to remain in the car park and the clinician you are seeing will come and get you when they are ready to see you.
+We have closed the waiting room in the surgery and are queueing patients outside two meters apart.
+A member of the reception team is on hand to check you in.
+The clinician you are seeing will come and get you when they are ready to see you.
 Please do not be distressed that our staff are wearing personal protective equipment (gowns and masks) this is purely as a precaution and to protect you, our wider patient population and staff.